-The first clause in Dichter’s original proposal read ‘Israel is the national home of the Jewish people where it realizes his ambition for self-determination according to its cultural and historical tradition.
-The realization of national self-determination in the state of Israel is unique to the Jewish people.
-Any other legislation would be interpreted in accordance with this basic law.”
-The second clause stated: “Israel has a democratic rule”.
-On the face of it, the proposal does nothing but reiterating the declaration of independence.
-However, the state attorney of the Knesset referred to the proposal arguing that: “I think one cannot underestimate the importance of this proposal, due to the consequences and meaning it has on constitutional law in Israel and the interacted balances within it” he specifies in relation to Israel being Jewish and democratic: “No longer horizontal balance between the two parts of the formula but creating a hierarchical balance between them, so that after the legislation of the proposal at the top of the constitutional priority would be the principle that Israel is the nation state of the Jewish people, and only under it the principle of the democratic state”.
-The National law, proposed by Dichter and supported by Kadima and Labor MKs, supposedly echoes the declaration of independence but in fact creates a profound constitutional change in the balance between the Jewish and Democratic components.
-Notice that it is not only the hierarchy, but also the values and vocation of the state of Israel: they emanate from it being the Jewish state; democracy is but a procedural way of making decisions.
+The first clause in Dichter’s original proposal read “Israel is the national home of the Jewish people, where it fulfills its aspiration for self-determination according to its cultural and historical tradition.
+The exercise of national self-determination in the State of Israel is unique to the Jewish people.
+Any other legislation will be interpreted in accordance with this basic law.”
+The second clause stated: “Israel has a democratic rule.”
+On the face of it, the proposal does nothing beyond reiterating what already stated in the Declaration of Independence.
+However, the Knesset’s legal advisor said in reference to the proposal: “I think one cannot underestimate the importance of this proposal, due to the consequences and meaning it has for constitutional law in Israel.”
+The advisor went on to explain that the proposed legislation would change the balance between Israel’s two defining characteristics: Jewish and democratic.
+Instead of a “horizontal balance between the two parts of the formula,” the law would create “a hierarchical balance between them … the top of the constitutional priority would be the principle that Israel is the nation-state of the Jewish people, and only under it the principle of the democratic state.”

+The Nation-State Law supposedly echoed the Declaration of Independence, but in fact introduced a profound constitutional change in the balance between the Jewish and democratic components of Israel’s collective identity.
+The values and vocation of the State of Israel also change: They now emanate from it being a Jewish state, while democracy is but a procedural way of making decisions.
 Jewish values, democratic procedures.
-At the time, argued Prof. Yedida Stern, a constitutional law expert of Bar-Ilan: “the essence of the proposal is radical: changing the constitutional definition of the state, instead of “Jewish and democratic state” we have “a Jewish state that its regime is democratic”.
-This is not a language game but an earthquake.
-Today the two elements are of equal standing … If the proposal would be accepted, a hierarchy would be created where the Jewishness of the state would be positioned above its democratiness.
-Whereas the existing definition seeks complementariness between the two elements, the new bill proposal seeks to determine and place one above the other”.
+At the time, Prof. Yedidia Stern, a constitutional law expert at Bar-Ilan University, argued: “The essence of the proposal is radical: changing the constitutional definition of the state.
+Instead of a ‘Jewish and democratic state,’ we have ‘a Jewish state whose regime is democratic.’
+This is not a language game, but an earthquake.
+Today the two elements are of equal standing … If the proposal is be approved, a hierarchy will be created where the Jewishness of the state is positioned above its democraticness.
+Whereas the existing definition seeks complementariness between the two elements, the new bill proposal seeks to determine and place one above the other.”

-Gavison and Constitutional Anchoring: Vision Law – yes, National Law – no
+Gavison and Constitutional Anchoring: Vision Law – yes, Nation-State Law – no

-Once Livni, now the leader of HaTnuah party, was nominated minister of Justice, under Netanyahu’s government in 2013, she appointed prof. Ruth Gavizon, with support of all coalition partners, to prepare the basic National law as a governmental proposal.
-Seating in the coalition with Likud-Betenu, Jewish Home, Yesh Atid and HaTnuah, there was a potential of 70 MKs constituting Israel Jewish and Democratic basic law thus moving the project of the Israeli gradual constitution a substantial step forward.
-What was the attraction of the law to the center-left in 2011, why was it retracted and reborn in 2013?
-Why was Gavison appointed by Livni and why did she eventually recommend not proposing the National law at all?
+After Livni, now the leader of the Hatnua party, was nominated minister of justice in Netanyahu’s government in 2013, she appointed Prof. Ruth Gavizon to draft a basic law on Israel’s Jewish and democratic character.
+Unlike Dichter’s private member’s bill, the idea was to promote new legislation as a governmental proposal.
+The initiative enjoyed the full support of the coalition, which including 70 MKs from Likud-Beitenu, Jewish Home, Yesh Atid and Hatnua.
+What was such legislation initiated by the member of a centrist party in 2011, later abandoned and then resurrected in 2013?
+Why was Gavison appointed by Livni and why did she eventually recommend against enacting the Nation-State Law?